 Did you know that Sigmund Freud's Oedipus complex is an example of androcentric bias?
 In this lesson, we'll discuss androcentrism and examples of androcentric bias.

 32. The One-Drop Rule in American History

-In this lesson, you'll learn the definition of the one-drop rule and its specifications, and you'll be given its historical background in American history.
-Finally, you'll learn about the increasing diversity in the United States and the prevalence of the one-drop rule today.
+In this lesson, you'll learn the definition of the one-drop rule and its specifications, and you'll be given its historical background in American history and the significance of the one-drop rule today.

 33. The Theory of Yellow Peril